Breaking a novel image encryption scheme based on improved hyperchaotic sequences: Cryptanalysis

-for $i=2\sim L$, which means that $K'=\{k'(i)\}_{i=1}^L$ is equivalent to $K=\{k(i)\}_{i=1}^L$ with respect to encryption/decryption procedure, where $k'(i)\in\{k(i), k(i)\oplus 128\}$.
-So, there are at least $2^L$ equivalent secret keys for each secret key of the image encryption scheme under study.
-This serious defect also exists in some other image encryption schemes \cite{Li:chenclass:ISCAS08}.
+for $i=3\sim L$.
+The above analysis shows that $K'=\{k'(i)\}_{i=1}^L$ is equivalent to $K=\{k(i)\}_{i=1}^L$ with respect to the encryption/decryption procedure of the least 7 significant bit plane of the plain-image, where $k'(i)\in\{k(i), k(i)\oplus 128\}$.
+Therefore, there are at least $2^L$ equivalent secret keys for each secret key of the image encryption scheme under study.
+This serious defect also exists in some other chaotic encryption schemes \cite{Li:chenclass:ISCAS08,AlvarezLi:Rules:IJBC2006,ShujunLi:ChaosBook2011}.

 \item \textit{Low sensitivity with respect to change of plain-image}